 The malignant counterpart of so-called fibrohistiocytic tumors, formerly known as malignant fibrous histiocytoma and its subtypes was renamed undifferentiated sarcoma and was previously classified under the undifferentiated/unclassified sarcomas section.

 Genetic subgroups are emerging within this family and this work is ongoing:

 In this group, EWSR1 is involved in non-ETS fusions with genes such as PATZ1, POU5F1, SMARCA5, NFATC2, or SP3.
 Another recurrent rearrangement involves the CIC-DUX4 fusion gene resulting in the chimeric CIC-DUX4 protein, which upregulates genes of the PEA3 subclass of ETS family.
-(Refer to the Genomics of Ewing Sarcoma section of the PDQ summary on Ewing Sarcoma Treatment for more information.)
+(Refer to the Genomics of Ewing Sarcoma section of the PDQ summary on Ewing Sarcoma and Undifferentiated Small Round Cell Sarcomas of Bone and Soft Tissue Treatment for more information.)

 It is unclear whether these cases represent one or more separate entities, or whether they are better classified as variants of Ewing sarcoma.